How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 How Long Do Quotes Take?

 Online comparison tools can generate quotes in 60 seconds to 5 minutes.
 Completing a quote on a single insurer's website typically falls in the same range, though you'll need to repeat the process for each company.
 An independent insurance agent usually requires a 15–20 minute call upfront, but may need up to 48 hours if your profile requires manual underwriting or additional documentation.
+For a deeper look at the difference between a quick estimate and a binding quote, see our car insurance estimate guide.

 How Many Quotes Should You Get?